A sound foundation in literacy and numeracy

 Years 3/4: BMX, football, miniball, netball, hockey, gymnastics

-Years 5/6: Table tennis, squash, badminton, golf, touch, basketball
+Years 5/6: Table tennis, squash, badminton, golf, touch, basketball, volleyball

-Years 7/8: Rock climbing, lawn bowls, wheel chari basketball, cycling (at the velodrome), canoe polo, archery, ropes course
+Years 7/8: Rock climbing, lawn bowls, wheel chari basketball, cycling (at the velodrome), canoe polo, ropes course, team building

 The fourth term is a two year health rotation covering different topics at the various levels.
 These may include: